How To Increase Dog Appetite

 Parasites

-Certain parasites may be causing your dog to eat less than what he usually would.
-Parasites are small organisms that attach themselves to a host to derive nutritional benefit from them.
-Many types of parasites can affect your dog’s stomach or intestine.
+If your dog is eating less than usual, parasites may be to blame.
+These tiny organisms attach themselves to a host to get nutrients.
+There are many types of parasites that can affect your dog’s stomach or intestines.

 Top 10 Most Dangerous Internal Dog Parasites